SCC-2026-ALL-800x800_0000s_0003_In-Paradisum.png

 Presented by the Hume Conservatorium of Music

-From the stillness of Baltic and Nordic landscapes to the luminous clarity of Australian skies, this program traces a musical journey through light, faith and love.
+From the stillness of Baltic and Nordic landscapes to the luminous clarity of Australian skies, this program traces a musical journey through faith, light and love.

-At the heart of the program are two deeply moving works for choir and cello — Knut Nystedt’s meditative Stabat Mater and Australian composer Joseph Twist’s poignant Lament — featuring Julian Smiles, one of Australia’s most distinguished cellists.
-The cello’s voice intertwines with the choir, amplifying the humanity and compassion within each score.
+At the heart of the program are two deeply moving pieces for choir and cello — Norwegian Knut Nystedt’s meditative Stabat Mater and Australian Joe Twist’s poignant Lament.
+In the hands of Julian Smiles, one of Australia’s most distinguished cellists, the cello’s voice will intertwine with the choir, amplifying the humanity and compassion within each score.

 In Paradisum is a celebration of choral sound at its most radiant — where northern serenity meets southern warmth in music of depth and grace.